eMGeeneer/JavaArrowPuzzle/README.md

 ## How the code works:

 ### The hexagonal grid

 The hexagonal grid is stored as a 2d array of ints, similar to the square grid.
-However, the length of each array in the 2d array is equal to 6 * the index with the exception of the array at the 0 index which has a length of 1.
+However, the length of each array in the 2d array is equal to $6 \times$ the index with the exception of the array at the 0 index which has a length of 1.
 The indices increment going around the hexagon in a clockwise fashion.

+### THe hint system

+The hint system works by starting the the outer most rings and reading the values to the determine how many times the indices in the lower ring have been rotated.
+This is more memory efficient than storing the number of times each circle has been rotated as that would double the number of integers